Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Implementation/Docker/README.md

 ## Docker Compose Files

-There are three compose files provided for local testing:
+There are three compose files for each database server (PgSql and MsSql) provided for local testing:

-1. `docker-compose-hub.yml`: loads images that have already been published to Docker Hub, running in "sharedinstance" mode.
+1. `docker-compose-hub-{pgsql/mssql}.yml`: loads images that have already been published to Docker Hub, running in "single tenant, single year" mode.
-2. `docker-compose-sandbox.yml`: creates and loads local images from NuGet packages, running in "sandbox" mode with both the minimal (descriptors only) and populated (descriptors and fake sample data) templates available.
+2. `docker-compose-sandbox-{pgsql/mssql}.yml`: creates and loads local images from NuGet packages, running in "sandbox" mode with both the minimal (descriptors only) and populated (descriptors and fake sample data) templates available.
-3. `docker-compose-shared.yml`: creates and loads local images from NuGet packages, running in "sharedinstance" (aka "single tenant, single year") mode with only the minimal template database containing pre-loaded descriptors.
+3. `docker-compose-local-{pgsql/mssql}.yml`: creates and loads local images from NuGet packages, running in "single tenant, single year" mode with only the minimal template database containing pre-loaded descriptors.

+> [!WARNING]
-> **Warning** these are not appropriate for production use!
+> These images are not appropriate for production use!

 These compose files expect the presence of a `.env` file.
 You can copy `.env.example` and customize it for use with any of the three.
 The commands